-The CCS is calculated by a number of factors such as:
+The amount of subsidy families receive is calculated by a number of factors including:

 The amount of recognised activities completed in a fortnight such as paid work, study, volunteering.